Murder of Lakshmanananda Saraswati: Investigations

-On Wednesday 22 July 2009, a young Maoist couple, Surendra and Ruppi Pidikka (alias Jaya Venkwara) claimed to have been involved in the Saraswati's killing and surrendered to the Orissa police.

 Reconstructing the final moments of the killing of VHP leader Laxmanananda Saraswati and his four disciples in Kandhamal's Jalespeta ashram in August 2008, Orissa police said that a Maoist who surrendered that week claimed there were four policemen at the ashram but they fled when the Maoists announced that they had come looking for the Saraswati.
 Four of the six Maoists who carried out the attack were from Chhattisgarh, the police were told.
 Rayagada SP Ashis Kumar Singh said Surendra Brekwada (alias "Dasu"), who surrendered with his wife Ruppi Pidikka (alias "Jaya"), told them that a six-member "crack team" of the Maoists, led by Orissa CPI (Maoist) leader Azad – alias Duna Keshav Rao – reached Jalespeta ashram on 23 August evening and came across four lathi-wielding policemen.
 Brekwada, a sharpshooter, was one of the six who allegedly killed the 82-year-old Saraswati, Kishore Baba (aged 45), Amritananda Baba (62), Mata Bhaktimayee (40) and Puranjan Ganthi (28), brother of one of the girl inmates of the tribal residential school.

 In spite of claims that the case of Saraswatiji's murder has been solved, it is widely believed to be a cover up, based on doubts expressed by several senior investigators and experts on left-wing extremism.
-Subash Chouhan, national co-convener of the Bajrang Dal, refused to accept that the Maoists were responsible, saying "Why all of a sudden so many days after the incident has [Sabyasachi Panda] come and spoken to the television channels?".

 Convictions

 On 30 September 2013, Additional district judge Rajendra Kumar Tosh at an Additional district and sessions court in Phulbani convicted seven Pano Catholics for the murder: Gadanath Chalanseth, Bijaya Kumar Shyamseth, Buddha Nayak, Sanatan Badamajhi, Duryadhan Sunamajhi, Bhaskar Sunamajhi and Munda Badamajhi.
-However, on 1 October 2013, the same court also convicted a Maoist leader from Andhra Pradesh for the same crime.

 Six days later the same court set free five accused who were being tried for burning of a Catholic house in the riots following the murder.
 Sajan George, president of Global Council of Indian Christians alleged that the court is biased against the Dalit Catholic minority.
 The defence lawyer, S. K. Padhi said that the ruling would be appealed in the Odisha High Court.